 Venmo is a peer-to-peer mobile app that enables users to easily pay friends and family members also using the app – and now businesses and nonprofits.
-The app is exceedingly popular with digital natives and younger generations and the savvy nonprofit can now offer it as a way to make giving easy for those individuals.
+The app is exceedingly popular with digital natives and younger generations and now using venmo for nonprofits can mean making giving easier for those individuals.
 Keep reading to learn more about Venmo, the benefits, how it works and some other fun ways your nonprofit can use Venmo to inspire giving.

 It’s important to note that Venmo is only available in the United States.
 Its parent company, Paypal, is used by over 300 million people in over 200 countries.
 As of the date of this writing, there are no plans to make Venmo international.
 That said, the peer-to-peer money transfer app is enormously popular in the United States with over 52 million users.